zoobzio/soy/README.md

 ## The Solution

-Cereal validates your schema at initialization, not runtime:
+Soy validates your schema at initialization, not runtime:

 ```go
 import "github.com/zoobzio/astql/pkg/postgres"